 4. This should make the LED on your remote blink green (the LED may be in front or back of the remote).

-5. If the LED doesn't blink, try changing the batteries and try again.
+5. If the LED doesn't blink, try changing the batteries.

 5. Wait for the remote to pair until the onscreen prompts appear.